Vincent van Gogh in Antwerp

 In January 1886 Vincent enrolled in a drawing course on antique sculpture at the Antwerp art academy.
 There he also followed a painting course with Charles Verlat for a short time.
 In addition, he enrolled in two evening classes.

-In the meantime, Vincent had all kinds of problems with his teeth, probably caused by his unhealthy lifestyle; Vincent ate poorly, often only lived on water and bread and smoked a lot of pipe.
-He was struck by the syphilis disease and spent some time in the Stuivenberg Hospital.
+In the meantime, Vincent had all kinds of problems with his teeth, probably caused by his unhealthy lifestyle; Vincent ate poorly, often only lived on water and bread, and smoked a lot of pipes.
+He was struck by syphilis disease and spent some time in the Stuivenberg Hospital.